Tips for Summer Vacation for Families with Children

 According to some opinions, since chlorination prevents the virus from being active, pools are also safe; however, the chlorine level is not suitable for babies and children.
 During this process, the sea seems to be safer than the pool.

-Hand Washing Habit Should Continue During Vacation
+Hand Washing Habits Should Continue During Vacation

 Ensure Your Child Gets Half an Hour of Sun Every Day